Ethena Staked USDe Price Hits $1.08 on Exchanges (SUSDE)

-Ethena Staked USDe (SUSDE) traded down 0% against the US dollar during the 24 hour period ending at 17:00 PM Eastern on June 10th.
-Over the last seven days, Ethena Staked USDe has traded 0.4% higher against the US dollar.
-One Ethena Staked USDe token can currently be purchased for about $1.08 or 0.00001548 BTC on exchanges.
-Ethena Staked USDe has a market cap of $1.11 billion and approximately $17.05 million worth of Ethena Staked USDe was traded on exchanges in the last 24 hours.
+Ethena Staked USDe (SUSDE) traded 0.1% higher against the dollar during the twenty-four hour period ending at 20:00 PM Eastern on June 11th.
+One Ethena Staked USDe token can now be bought for about $1.08 or 0.00001605 BTC on major exchanges.
+During the last week, Ethena Staked USDe has traded up 0.4% against the dollar.
+Ethena Staked USDe has a total market capitalization of $1.11 billion and $23.28 million worth of Ethena Staked USDe was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.